Irshadmeer/INS-group/content/post/24-01-29-100-women/_index.md

 We, at the INS Research Group at KTH, extend our heartfelt congratulations to Cicek Cavdar for this well-deserved acknowledgment.
 Her recognition is not only a celebration of her individual success but also a reflection of the collective brilliance within our group.

-Stay tuned for more updates as we eagerly unveil the remaining 25 exceptional women on this list.
-The journey to recognize and celebrate the outstanding women in 6G technology is a testament to the shared commitment and expertise within the INS Research Group at KTH.

 Let's continue to celebrate the achievements of Cicek Cavdar and the phenomenal minds within our group, as they redefine possibilities and pave the way for the future of 6G technology! 🚀🌐 #WomenIn6G #InnovationLeadership #CicekCavdar #TechTrailblazers #KTHResearchGroup